 Anticipate and address counterarguments

-Asses the specifics of your case from the authorizing party’s standpoint and plan one step ahead.
+Assess the specifics of your case from the authorizing party’s standpoint and plan one step.
 Considering what counterarguments could be presented to your appeal and the factors in it can help you prepare for them effectively.
-You can already include information keeping them in mind while writing your appeal and convey a convincing narrative.
+You can already include information, keeping them in mind while writing your appeal and conveying a convincing narrative.

-Legal backing for your appeal to reconsider the determination pertaining to unemployment benefits is very essential.
-A well-seasoned appeal which is prepared keeping in consideration the legal aspects of the scenario can potentially convince the reviewing party.
-Therefore, you are suggested to hire and involve an attorney at law to guide you through this process.
+Legal backing for your appeal to reconsider the determination about unemployment benefits is essential.
+A well-seasoned appeal that is prepared keeping in mind the legal aspects of the scenario can potentially convince the reviewing party.
+Therefore, it is suggested that you hire and involve an attorney at law to guide you through this process.
 A trained professional can be much more aware of the laws and regulations in place than you can be.

 Conclusion

 Facing unemployment without benefits can be a challenging situation.
-This can especially be difficult if you have a family of your own to bear the daily-life expenses of as well.
+This can be especially difficult if you have a family of your own to bear the daily life expenses of as well.
 Unemployment benefits can be helpful, but attaining them can be difficult in some situations.
 Especially when you are deemed ineligible in the notice of determination received from the authorizing party, which reviews your request for obtaining these benefits.
 A letter of appeal can help you request a review of the decision.
-This article provides the complete step-by-step guide to write this letter and also provides its free templates for your easy access and additional assistance.
+This article provides a complete step-by-step guide to writing this letter and also provides free templates for your easy access and additional assistance.